dubeykanishka/DataMining/README.md

 unsatisfiable and 1 for satisfiable.

 I started with KNN and decision tree and checked the accuracy of the models, after then I moved to tune my hyperparameters and did feature reduction.
-Lastly opt Random forest model using pipeline and the accuracy was 99% on Test data.
-For more info, check the code.
+Lastly opt Random forest model using pipeline and created a single code cell that loads it and evaluate it on the following test dataset: https://github.com/andvise/DataAnalyticsDatasets/blob/main/dm_assignment2/sat_dataset_test.csv

+The accuracy was 99% of my model on Test data.
+For more info, please check the code.